TyValencia/BuildLang/README.md

 </td>
 </table>

+## List of Static Semantic Errors

+- Use of undeclared identifiers
+- Redeclaring a previously declared identifier
+- Wrong types for identifiers
+- Breaking outside of a loop
+- Returning outside of a function
+- Function called with incorrect number of arguments
+- Non-boolean conditionals
+- Variable used as a function
+- Decrementing/incrementing a non-integer value
+- Inconsistent indentation (mixing tabs and spaces)
+- Indenting outside of blaocks of code such as functions, loops, and conditional statements

 ## Notes

 Implemented Python indenting and dedenting, static typing, and pipeline operators
 Stretch goals: async, optionals, SIMD, simple generators

+#### Authors: Ty Valencia and Christine Li